gruntwork-io/terraform-google-ci/examples/cloud-build-csr-gke/README.md

 ## Overview

-In this guide we will walk through the steps necessary to set up a CI/CD pipeline using GitHub, Google Cloud Build and a GKE cluster.
+In this guide we will walk through the steps necessary to set up a CI/CD pipeline using Cloud Source Repositories, Cloud Build and a GKE cluster.
 Here are the steps:

 1. [Install the necessary tools](#installing-necessary-tools)
 1. [Configure Cloud Build](#configuring-cloud-build)